Proposition 33: Who is donating money for, against local rent control - Los Angeles Times

 Biggest supporters

-The AIDS Healthcare Foundation, a Los Angeles nonprofit that was behind the previous rent-control attempts has contributed more than $39 million in support.
+The AIDS Healthcare Foundation, a Los Angeles nonprofit that was behind the previous rent-control attempts has contributed nearly $47 million in support.
 Los Angeles City Councilmember Kevin de León has formed a committee in support of this measure as well as Propositions 3 and 32.
-His $600,000 contribution is included in all three.
+His $800,000 contribution is included in all three.
 Other supporters include labor and tenant organizations.

 Advertisement